GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 You should now successfully have a Cloud Run service deployed under the name `iam-db-authn-groups`.
 The service URL should be outputted from the `gcloud` command above but can also be found in the [Cloud Console](https://console.cloud.google.com/run).

 ## Configuring Cloud Scheduler
-Cloud Scheduler will now be used to invoke our Cloud Run service on a timely interval and constantly sync the Cloud SQL instance database users and appropriate database permissions with the given IAM groups.
-Cloud Scheduler is used to manage and configure multiple mappings between different **Cloud SQL Instances** and **IAM groups** while only needing a single Cloud Run service.
+Cloud Scheduler can be used to invoke the Cloud Run service on a timely interval and constantly sync the Cloud SQL instance database users and appropriate database permissions with the given IAM groups.
+Cloud Scheduler is used to manage and configure multiple mappings between different **Cloud SQL Instances** and **IAM groups** while only needing a single Cloud Run service (for public IP connections).

 An example command creating a Cloud Scheduler job to run the IAM database authentication service for IAM groups and Cloud SQL instances can be seen below.